raoufmaklouf/Thorin/README.md

 web application scanner
 ## Features
 * collects endpoints from web archive and scan it
-* scan text list of endpoints
+* scan file list of endpoints
 * scan one url

 **Vulnerability:**